nashville-software-school/client-side-mastery/projects/tier-2/daily-journal/chapters/DAILY_JOURNAL_DATA_DOM.md

 ## Rendering the Entry List

 Replace all of the `???` in the example code with the proper syntax to see your journal entries be displayed.
-Talk to your teammates and your instruction team if you are still struggling with import/export of functions.
+Talk to your teammates and your coaching team if you are still struggling with import/export of functions.

 Also try drawing out the import/export flow on a piece of paper with boxes and lines.
 It truly does help to visualize the process.